Janaki Mandir

-All its 60 rooms are decorated with the flag of Nepal, colored glass, engravings, and paintings, with beautiful lattice windows and turrets.
-According to legends and epics, King Janak ruled Videha Kingdom from this part of Janakpur during the Ramayana period.
-His daughter Janaki (Sita), during her swyambar, had chosen Lord Rama as her husband, and become the queen of Ayodhya.
-Their marriage ceremony had occurred in the nearby temple which is also called vivaha mandap that later reconstructed by Amar Singh Thapa.
+The walls of the temple have Mādhubānī paintings.
+All its 60 rooms are decorated with the flag of Nepal, coloured glass, engravings, and paintings, with lattice windows and turrets.

+The Sītā Svayaṃvara (groom choosing ceremony) of Jānakī (Sītā) and Rāma as described in the Rāmāyaṇa is believed to have occurred here at the wedding mandapa attached to this temple.
 The site was designated as a UNESCO tentative site in 2008.

 History

 The mandir is also popularly known as the Nau Lakha Mandir (meaning "nine lakhs").
 The cost for the construction of the temple was about the same amount of gold coins: nine lakhs or nine hundred thousand gold coins, hence the name.
-Queen Vrisha Bhanu of Tikamgarh, India built the temple in 1910 AD.
+Queen Vrisha Bhanu of Orchha State (also known as Urchha, Ondchha and Tikamgarh) built the temple in 1910 AD.
+This temple lies at Janakpur, Nepal.

 In 1657, a golden statue of the Goddess Sita was found at the very spot, and Sita is said to have lived there.
 The legend said it that it was built on the holy site where Sannyasi Shurkishordas had found the images of Goddess Sita.
 In fact, Shurkishordas was the founder of modern Janakpur and the great saint and poet who preached about the Sita Upasana (also called Sita Upanishad) philosophy.
 Legend has claimed it that King Janak (Seeradhwaj) performed the worship of Shiva-Dhanus on this site.

 As of 26 April 2015, the temple is reported to have partly collapsed from the earthquake in April 2015.